learn-co-curriculum/precollege-summer-intro-to-web-design-track/day-02/lectures/CSS_Fundamentals/README.md

 + Refresh your browser: won't see change because we haven't linked our stylesheet.
 + Add `<link rel="stylesheet" type="text/css" href="css/style.css">` inside head tag in `index.html`
 + Other styling to play around with:text size, image size, centering text, background color, background image and have them style their page (see code snippets [here](./code_snippet1.md))
++ Put three paragraphs on the page and make the first one have a font color of red by using and ID
++ Then use a class to make the first and last paragraph font color red

 ### Colors